 \section{Conclusion and Outlook}

-The modern Linux \iouring{} interface provides powerful mechanisms for efficient asynchronous I/O, but achieving measurable gains requires more than simply enabling its features.
-Our case studies show that performance depends on understanding system bottlenecks and integrating \iouring{} into the overall design, including leveraging asynchronous execution to hide latency, batching to amortize kernel interactions, and applying targeted optimizations to reduce CPU cost per byte.
-We further used focused microbenchmarks to highlight trade-offs and subtleties of specific optimizations, such as the effects of buffer size on zero-copy and the importance of aligning polling strategies with hardware and workload characteristics.
-From this analysis, we distilled practical guidelines for I/O-intensive systems and validated them through an integration into PostgreSQL, improving table-scan throughput by 11-15\% over its baseline \iouring{} implementation.
-As \iouring{} continues to evolve, it offers a path towards scalable I/O in Linux.
-Adopting it today also makes systems future-ready, allowing applications to benefit from new capabilities, such as recently added zero-copy receive and upcoming features, without requiring architectural changes.
+The modern Linux \iouring{} interface provides powerful mechanisms for asynchronous I/O, but achieving measurable gains requires more than simply enabling its features.
+Our case studies show that performance depends on understanding system bottlenecks, integrating \iouring{} into the overall design, exploiting batching and asynchronous execution, and applying targeted optimizations to reduce CPU cost per I/O. Focused microbenchmarks further highlight trade-offs such as zero-copy buffer-size effects and the importance of aligning polling strategies with hardware and workload characteristics.
+From this analysis, we derived practical guidelines for I/O-intensive systems and validated them through an integration into PostgreSQL, improving table-scan throughput by 11--15\% over its baseline \iouring{} implementation.
+As \iouring{} continues to evolve, adopting it today makes systems future-ready by enabling them to benefit from new capabilities such as zero-copy receive without architectural redesign.